-Clarifying when transplant hospitals should report chronic versus acute dialysis in the sections of policy and harmonizing terminology on forms will help centers accurately report living donor events.
+Clarifying when transplant hospitals should report chronic versus acute dialysis in the sections of policy and bringing consistency to terminology on forms will help centers accurately report living donor events.
 In addition, greater clarity in reporting will improve safety reviews and the understanding of clinical events after living donation.